Q: This will be my first time riding at a racetrack, besides my motorcycle and riding gear what else should I bring to the track?

 Q: Will I be required to sign a liability waiver and release in order to participate in a OPP Trackdays event?

 A: Yes, there are 2 waivers that must be signed.
-The Area 27 waiver at the entrance to the paddock where you will have a wristband placed on your wrist and the OPP Trackdays waiver at the OPP Trackdays Registration Table.
+One is online when you register.
+The Area 27 waiver is at the entrance to the paddock where you will receive a wristband placed on your wrist.